Approach

 - Analyze how decisions are currently made across systems, teams, and workflows

-- Synthesize user, stakeholder, and operational insights
+- Synthesize stakeholder, operational, technical, and market insights

-- Map decision flows, dependencies, and constraints
+- Map decision flows, dependencies, constraints, and escalation points

-Strategic Framework
+Strategic Framing

 Key Activities